dimeko/pure-data-sequencers/README.md

 ### Pd patches
-Just put the files inside your Pure Data path and you are read!
+Just put the files inside your Pure Data path and you are ready!